dimaignatov/5-UTR-structure-elucidation/README.md

 4) Run the script 'dms.py' in the folder containing these SAM files,
    L. monocytogenes  EGD-e genome sequence file 'NC_003210.1.fa' and the file 'NC_003210.1.gff3' containing genomic features.
-This script calculates statistics of mismatches, profiles for visualization in a genomic browser and the file 'Experiment.txt' containing information about coverage and number of mismatches for each nucleotide in the 5'UTRs and non-coding RNAs.
+This script calculates statistics of mismatches, creates profiles for visualization in a genomic browser and the file 'Experiment.txt' containing information about coverage and number of mismatches for each nucleotide in the 5'UTRs and non-coding RNAs.